shikharcodess/shiroxy/README.md

 ## Key Features

-- **Automatic SSL Certificates**: Secure your domains effortlessly.
+- **Automatic SSL Certificates**: Secure your domains effortlessly with ACME protocol integration.
+- **HTTP/2 Support**: Optimized HTTP/2 transport with connection pooling and multiplexing.
+- **Intelligent Compression**: Automatic gzip compression for text-based content types.
+- **Advanced Load Balancing**: Multiple strategies including round-robin, least-connection, and sticky-session.
-- **Custom Traffic Routing**: Tailor routing logic to fit your needs.
+- **Custom Traffic Routing**: Tailor routing logic with tag-based routing and caching.
 - **Dynamic Domain Management**: Manage domains flexibly via REST API.
+- **Performance Optimized**: Buffer pooling and connection reuse to minimize latency and resource usage.
-- **System and Process Analytics**: Gain valuable insights with detailed analytics.
+- **System and Process Analytics**: Real-time monitoring of connections, request duration, and server health.
+- **Graceful Shutdown**: Data persistence and clean shutdown with no request loss.

 ## Prerequisites

 Before you begin, ensure you have the following installed:

-- Go 1.15+
+- Go 1.22+ (for latest HTTP/2 and performance features)
-- Docker
+- Docker (optional, for containerized deployment)
-- Pebble (for local SSL testing)
+- Pebble (for local SSL testing in development)

 ## Installation